5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 He said ⌹!
 ~~~

 Just one hit, and that hit spans `"Yes" and "No"`?!
 That's because by default the engine is _greedy_ as opposed to _lazy_: it carries on and tries to match the `.` against as many characters as it can.
-That means it will stop only after it reached the end of the line, because all characters found are a match.
+That means that in our example it will stop only after it reached the end of the line, because all characters found are a match.
 It would then go back until it finds a `"` (coming from the right!) and then stop because it's done the job.

 The same is true for the `{x,y}` quantifiers: by default they are all _greedy_ rather than _lazy_, so repeating `y` times is tried before reducing the repetition to `x` times.